Castel Gandolfo from Rome: how to visit, tours, things to do...

 Rome is an incredible destination to discover the history of the ancient civilisation of the West, to taste the exquisite Italian gastronomy, to walk through the squares and fountains, so characteristic of the Italian architecture, and to enjoy the Roman culture in all its splendour.

-Rome is undoubtedly a fascinating destination, but sometimes the hustle and bustle of the streets and the chaos of traffic mean that many tourists seek a quieter and more relaxing afternoon or day out in nearby towns.
+Rome is undoubtedly a fascinating destination, but sometimes the hustle and bustle of its streets and the chaos of traffic mean that many tourists seek a quieter, more relaxing afternoon or day in nearby towns.
 It is in this very scenario that Castel Gandolfo, a small town located just 18 kilometres southeast of Rome on the shores of Lake Albano, comes into the picture.

 The town is known worldwide for being the Vatican's chosen holiday residence- if the Pope chose it as his summer home, then Castel Gandolfo must be pretty nice, right?
 In fact, the main excursion to do in the town is a visit to the papal residence and its extensive gardens with all kinds of flowers and trees.

-Visit the Pontifical Palace and the Residence Gardens.
+Visit the Papal Palace and the Residence Gardens.

 Castel Gandolfo has been a papal summer retreat since Pope Urban VIII built a beautiful residence in the 17th century.
 Today, no matter what religion tourists profess, the site has become a place of worship and pure history.